How to make automatic buttonholes?

 coudre-une-boutonnière

-How to make automatic buttonholes is a question that often comes up in sewing, as this step can seem tricky, especially when starting out.
-Between machine settings, the automatic buttonhole foot, needle choice, or fabric preparation, it is normal to be afraid of ruining this essential finish.
+How to make automatic buttonholes is a question that comes up very often in sewing, as this step can seem tricky, especially when starting out.
+Between machine settings, the automatic buttonhole foot, needle choice, or fabric preparation, it’s normal to be afraid of ruining this essential finish.
 Good news: with the right method, making a buttonhole by machine becomes simple, reliable, and repeatable.

 What is an automatic buttonhole and how does it work?